lab-ml/remote/notes/local-ubuntu.md

 >>> torch.cuda.device_count()
 ```

-We install *Tensorboard* if seprately if we don't install Tensorflow.
+We install *Tensorboard* if seperately if we don't install Tensorflow.

 ```bash
 pip install tensorboard